superduper-io/poc-volvo/README.md

-# pocs
+# Volvo POC
-POC for design partners and prospects
+POC investigating diverse sources of information and models.